BMW iX7 (X7 Electric) arrives in 2027; BMW Alpina iX7 100 in development: Report

 Interior

-The BMW iX7 should upgrade to a premium interior with high-grade materials and the company’s latest comfort and convenience features.
-A slim dashboard and new display concepts may give the cabin a cleaner look, while a four-spoke steering wheel could establish visual continuity with the eccentric front design.
+The BMW iX7 should come with a premium interior with high-grade materials and the company’s latest comfort and convenience features.
+A slim dashboard and new display concepts may give the cabin a clean look, while a four-spoke steering wheel could establish visual continuity with the eccentric front design.

 Features

-Features could include glass applications, advanced ambient lighting, and an 8K roof-mounted BMW Theatre Screen.
-Instead of a conventional instrument cluster, the iX7 should feature BMW Panoramic Vision, projecting content in three sections onto a black printed surface that stretches across the width of the lower windscreen.
+Instead of a conventional instrument cluster, the iX7 should feature BMW Panoramic Vision, projecting content in three sections onto a black printed surface that stretches across the width of the lower windshield.

 ADAS

 Advanced driver assistance systems are expected to be standard, supporting autonomous driving at speeds of up to 85 mph on compatible highways.
-The system may allow drivers to confirm lane changes with an eye signal by glancing at the respective ORVM.
+The system may allow drivers to confirm lane changes with an eye signal by glancing at the respective side mirror.

-The BMW iX7 will have an Alpina variant called Alpina iX7 100, BMW Blog reported on June 7, 2024.
-This version is expected to include a sportier exterior, a higher-quality interior with hand-crafted elements, additional amenities, a sport suspension, and a higher-output powertrain.
+The BMW iX7 will have an Alpina variant, BMW Blog reported on June 7, 2024.
+The BMW Alpina iX7 100 is expected to include a sportier exterior, a higher-quality interior with handcrafted elements, additional amenities, a sport suspension, and a higher-output powertrain, which is likely to make it the most expensive BMW SUV.

 Rumored to be the most expensive BMW model, the Alpina iX7 100 could be priced higher than the XM Label, which costs around USD 190,000.